Benefits of Thai Foot Reflexology

-- Wakes up nerve endings that send signals to your organs and muscles.
+• Stimulates nerve responses: Activates nerve endings that send signals to related organs and muscle groups.

 More Than a Foot Rub: What Are the Proven Benefits for Your Health and Well-Being?